 Many of our physician customers have reported it to be effective in helping alleviate symptoms of hay fever and allergic rhinitis in doses of 3-4 scoops daily.

-A good maintenance dose is one scoop daily but for acute and chronic conditions that need higher amounts of vitamin C, bioflavinoids and antioxidants you can do 2-3 scoops daily or more.
-People starting to come down with a cold often report getting helped by taking 1 scoop 4x throughout the day.
+A good maintenance dose is four pills once daily but for acute and chronic conditions that need higher amounts of vitamin C, bioflavonoids and antioxidants you can do 8-12 capsules daily or more.
+People starting to come down with a cold often report getting helped by taking 4 pills 4x throughout the day.

-For a daily dose make a smoothie that contains some juice, frozen berries, 1 scoop of Thera Supreme, 1 scoop of Wild Greens Supreme, and 1 scoop of Camu Supreme.
-Camu has a pleasant, yet sour taste.
-If you want something simple you can just mix a scoop into juice, coconut milk or some other milk, yogurt or water alone.
+For a daily dose make a smoothie that contains some juice, frozen berries, 1 scoop of Thera Supreme, 1 scoop of Wild Greens Supreme, and 4 opened capsules of Camu Supreme.

 Camu falls into the class of superfoods and makes a great addition to your diet.